nyghtowl/PyCon_2014/README.md

 - Code source: Jaques Grobler
 - License: BSD 3 clause
-- Code was replaced and reworked by dataset above.
+- Code was replaced by the above dataset and reworked